theyasinsahin/theyasinsahin/README.md

 # Hello, I'm Yasin Şahin! 👋

-I'm a first-year computer engineering student studying at Dokuz Eylül University.
+I'm a second-year computer engineering student studying at Dokuz Eylül University.
 With an entrepreneurial spirit, I aim to develop my skills in coding, particularly in the fields of Backend Development and artificial intelligence.

 ## 🚀 Skills